 Good Samaritan Society - Silver Wood Village is a small non-profit facility in Silverton, Idaho.
-Featuring an overall rating of C, this is likely a solid nursing home.
+Featuring an overall rating of B-, this is likely a solid nursing home.
 Based on our assessment, there are definitely much worse nursing homes out there.
-This facility didn't fare well in every category we looked at, but it did not receive any rock-bottom grades either.
-More information about these categories is available below.
+The best part of this facility's report card is its remarkable nursing grade.
+Nursing grades are discussed in the next paragraph.

 Good Samaritan Society - Silver Wood Village